-(10) Sequence of inlet and outlet pipes use;

-(11) Procedures for handling blockages;

-(12) Procedures for possible post grouting repair.

-(d) Conduct a joint meeting of the Contractor, grouting crew, and the Engineer before grouting operations begin.
-Discuss Grouting Operations Plan, required testing, corrective procedures, and any other relevant issues at the meeting.

-(e) Demonstrate, to the Engineer's satisfaction, grouting of a longitudinal tendon by constructing a full-scale mockup with all associated PT system components of a typical longitudinal tendon profile on the project.
+- j.
+Sequence of inlet and outlet pipes use; - k.
+Procedures for handling blockages; - 1.
+Procedures for possible post grouting repair. - 4.
+Conduct a joint meeting of the Contractor, grouting crew, and the Engineer before grouting operations begin.
+Discuss Grouting Operations Plan, required testing, corrective procedures, and any other relevant issues at the meeting. - 5.
+Demonstrate, to the Engineer's satisfaction, grouting of a longitudinal tendon by constructing a full-scale mockup with all associated PT system components of a typical longitudinal tendon profile on the project.
 Utilize 'clear' duct for the mockup to facilitate visual inspection and verification that no voids or bleed are present in the tendon mockup after grouting.
 Place a non-stressed PT strand equivalent to the typical longitudinal tendon size inside the duct to simulate in-place PT strand.

-462-7.4.2 Inlets and Outlets:
+462-7.4.1.2 Inlets and Outlets:

-(a) Ensure connections from grout pump hose to inlets are free of dirt and are air-tight.

-(b) Inspect valves to ensure they can open and close properly.
+- 1. Ensure connections from grout pump hose to inlets are free of - 2.
+Inspect valves to ensure they can open and close properly.

-462-7.4.3 Supplies:
+462-7.4.1.3 Supplies: